Johnny Tapia is a name synonymous with boxing. A multi-weight world champion who competed in the ring on a relatable level for the fans.

 A man already constantly struggling was forever being tested.
 Pushed to the edge and not only inside the ring.

-In 2010, on the back of another period of darkness, Tapia made a three-fight comeback.
-All victories, Johnny finally closed his fighting chapter in June 2011.
+In 2010, Tapia made a three-fight comeback on the back of another period of darkness.
+After all their victories, Johnny finally closed his fighting chapter in June 2011.

 The much-loved multi-weight champion was now an ex-boxer.
-He turned to the coaching of up and coming youngsters in order to plug the gap.
+He turned to the coaching of up-and-coming youngsters to plug the gap.

 Nothing would ever fill the void as much as competing.
-But it seemed Johnny found some sort of inner peace in passing on his knowledge.
+But it seemed Johnny found some inner peace in passing on his knowledge.

-Although those demons never fully left his shoulder, Tapia was trying to build a legacy for his family.
-His Team Tapia Gym, where many troubled young fighters had already based themselves, was just the beginning.
+Although those demons never entirely left his shoulder, Tapia was trying to build a legacy for his family.
+His Team Tapia Gym was just the beginning, where many troubled young fighters had already based themselves.

-As Johnny said himself, he’d never turn anyone away if they needed focus in their lives.
-This was Johnny’s way of giving back, and possibly his way of making amends for his past troubles.
+As Johnny said, he’d never turn anyone away if they needed focus.
+This was Johnny’s way of giving back and possibly making amends for his past troubles.

-Just as his life began to take a detour from the ‘Mi Vida Loca’ monicker, one final devastation was to follow.
+Just as his life began to detour from the ‘Mi Vida Loca’ monicker, one final devastation followed.

-On May 27 of 2012, Johnny Tapia was found dead.
-Not from a drug overdose, but from heart failure.
+On May 27, 2012, Johnny Tapia was found dead, not from a drug overdose but from heart failure.
 It was a cruel blow for wife Terese to take.

 Speaking to the press at his gym in the wake of his passing, Teresa was compelled to point this out.